Emergent clusters in strongly confined systems: Methods

 where $\mobility$ is the particle mobility matrix, $\vec{F}$ is a combined vector of forces and torques on the particles, and $\vec{U}$ is the resulting linear particle velocities.
 The mobility matrix encodes the many-body hydrodynamic interactions between particles as well as the effect of confining boundaries on the hydrodynamics.
 We compute the action of $\mobility$ using the DPStokes method from the GPU-accelerated library \texttt{libMobility}, which is a force-coupling method using non-Gaussian kernels \cite{hashemi23, libmobility, FCM_2010}.
 Particle positions are integrated in time using second-order Adams-Bashforth,

 We used a timestep of $\Delta t = 5 \times 10^{-4}$ s.
 The boundary conditions from DPStokes only include vertical confinement as the method is otherwise doubly-periodic in the $xy$-plane.
 To incorporate the effects of lateral confinement into the simulations, we build walls near the edges of the periodic domain using particles fixed in place with springs with stiffness $\kappa = 5$ aJ.
-Here, the domain size is $(500a \times 500a \times H)$ and $H$ is varied across simulations.
-Driven particles of radius $a=1.02$ $\mu$m are initialized randomly (but non-overlapping) in the plane and with heights sampled uniformly from $z \in \left[a, 2a\right]$ at an area packing fraction of $\phi=0.32$.
+Here, the domain size is either $500a \times 500a \times H$ or $1000a \times 1000a \times H$ and $H$ is varied across simulations; see SI section V for additional details regarding the design of no-slip walls.
+Driven particles of radius $a=1.02$ $\mu$m (to match the experimental particles) are initialized randomly (but non-overlapping) in the plane, and with heights sampled uniformly from $z \in \left[a, 2a\right]$ at an area packing fraction of $\phi=0.32$.
 To drive the particles, we apply a constant torque of $\vec{T} = 8 \pi \eta a^3 \Omega \hat{y}$, with $\Omega = 2\pi f$ and $f=9$ Hz.
-Contrasting with experiments, the applied torque does not alternate directions (in the experiments the $\hat{x}$ direction of the field alternates signs every 30 s to avoid particle accumulation at boundaries) and instead only particles in the interior $70\%$ of the domain are used in the data analysis to avoid including the effects of pile-ups at the edges of the domain.
+Contrasting with experiments, the applied torque does not alternate directions (in the experiments the $\hat{x}$ direction of the field alternates signs every 60 s to avoid particle accumulation at boundaries), and only particles in the interior $50-70\%$ of the domain are used in the data analysis to avoid including the effects of pile-ups at the edges of the domain.
 To prevent particles from overlapping with each other or the confining surfaces, we include a purely repulsive potential of the form~\cite{floren_blaise_rollers17}

 The parameter $d$ is based on when a particle overlaps another object.
 For particle-particle interactions we take $d=2a$, and for particle-wall interactions we take $d=a$.
 We use $U_0 = 8\kbt$ at $295$ K and $\lambda = 0.02a$.
 We also include the particle buoyant weight as $mg=0.0303$ pN and set the viscosity of the fluid to $\eta=0.9544 \times 10^{-3}$ Pa s to match the experiments.
+All simulation parameters are listed in SI Section I.